Nursing

 How to Become a Labor and Delivery Nurse

-In 2018, there were 3,791,712 births in the United States, according to data from the Centers for Disease Control and Prevention.
-That means over 10,000 babies were born every day.
+In 2024, there were over 3.6 million births in the United States, according to data from the CDC, that means nearly 10,000 babies are born every day.

-For many of those births, labor and delivery nurses played a vital role in ensuring the successful delivery of healthy babies.
-They also helped mothers and their newborns navigate medical concerns prior to, during, and after delivery.
-This makes labor and delivery nurses fundamental components of the healthcare system and trusted professionals in the eyes of mothers, children, and families.
+For most of those births, labor and delivery nurses played an important role in the successful delivery of healthy babies.
+They also helped mothers and their newborns navigate medical concerns before, during, and after delivery.
+This makes labor and delivery nurses fundamental members of the health care system and trusted professionals in the eyes of mothers, children and their families.

-The role of a labor and delivery nurse is challenging and requires an advanced education and mastery of several medical skill sets.
+The role of a labor and delivery nurse is challenging and requires an advanced education, as well as mastery of several medical skill sets.
 It is also highly rewarding, enabling professionals to make a positive impact on the lives of patients and newborns every single day.
-Discover the responsibilities of this position and what steps aspiring professionals need to take to become a labor and delivery nurse.

 Labor and delivery nurses are involved in multiple aspects of the birth planning and delivery process.
-They are responsible for educating expectant mothers and families in the birthing process, evaluating the needs of each individual patient, monitoring the mother’s and baby’s health and vital signs throughout the birthing process, and providing medication and epidurals.
-Labor and delivery nurses can work in a variety of health settings.
+They are responsible for educating expectant mothers and their families about the birthing process, evaluating the needs of each individual patient, monitoring the mother’s and baby’s health and vital signs throughout the birthing process, and providing medication and epidurals as needed.
+Labor and delivery nurses can work in different settings.
 Many work at hospitals, while others hold positions with specialized birthing centers.

-The first step to becoming a labor and delivery nurse is to earn an associate’s or bachelor’s degree in nursing.
-While some health organizations will hire individuals with an associate’s degree, earning a Bachelor of Science in Nursing (BSN) can enable professionals to obtain more competitive jobs and potentially garner higher salaries.
+The first step to becoming a labor and delivery nurse is to earn an associate or bachelor’s degree in nursing.
+While some health organizations hire individuals with an associate degree, earning a Bachelor of Science in Nursing (BSN) helps you secure more competitive jobs and potentially earn higher salaries.

-The next step is passing the National Council Licensure Examination, or NCLEX-RN, in order to become a registered nurse.
+The next step is passing the National Council Licensure Examination (NCLEX-RN) to become a registered nurse.
 After passing the exam, professionals can begin working as registered nurses and gain valuable on-the-job experience.

-As nurses progress throughout their careers, they can choose to further their education by earning additional credentials or a Master of Science in Nursing degree (MSN).
-These programs typically provide opportunities for specialization in fields including obstetrics and gynecology, pediatrics, and family nursing.
+As nurses progress through their careers, they can choose to further their education by earning additional credentials or a Master of Science in Nursing (MSN) degree.
+These programs typically offer opportunities for specialization in fields such as obstetrics and gynecology, pediatrics, and family nursing.

-In addition, spending time as a nurse practitioner or nurse midwife can provide a competitive advantage to professionals seeking employment in the labor and delivery field.
+In addition, gaining experience as a nurse practitioner or nurse midwife can provide a competitive advantage to those interested in the labor and delivery field.
 The most successful labor and delivery nursing candidates ultimately possess a strong combination of work experience, education, and diverse nursing skills.

 Monitoring Vital Signs During Labor